cdurf1/Trial/Creating_new_lustre_fs_3_0.md

 **Note:** A server cannot be associated with both a BMC and PDU outlets.
 Use PDUs or IPMI/BMCs to support failover.

-**Note:** This section is for configuring managed storage servers, as previously set up in MAKEREF Add storage servers.
-You should configure PDUs based on MAKEREF primary and failover server configuration, per volume.
+**Note:** This section is for configuring managed storage servers, as previously set up in <a href="#3.4">Add storage servers</a>.
+You should configure PDUs based on <a href="#3.5">primary and failover server configuration</a>, per volume.
 This section (Add power distribution units) does not apply to servers that are monitor-only.

 **Issues Regarding Power Loss to the BMC or PDU**